Ahn So-hee: Early life

 Ahn So-hee was born on June 27, 1992, in South Korea.
 She was selected through auditions and, at the age of 12, she became a JYP Entertainment (JYPE) trainee.

 Career

+2004: Acting debut

+Ahn made her acting debut in 2004 at the age of 12 with a minor role in Yu Dae-eol's short film The Synesthesia for Overtone Construction, in which Ahn portrayed a deaf girl.

-2007–2013: Wonder Girls
+2007–2012: Debut with Wonder Girls and acting career

 In 2007, she was revealed as a third member of Wonder Girls, a girl group managed by JYP Entertainment, after two years of training.
 The group debuted with the single "Irony", featuring Sohee as a dancer and vocalist with the group.
 The group quickly rose to stardom with their hits "Tell Me", "So Hot" and "Nobody" in less than two years from their debut.
 Ahn was nicknamed "Nation's Little Sister" by the media.